Supplier Code of Conduct

 LOOKBOOK LOOKBOOK

 We source our quality materials from around the world and as such our supply chain is extensive.
-ZIMMERMANN is committed to operating to the highest standards of integrity in managing social, ethical and environmental issues along its supply chain.
+Zimmermann is committed to operating to the highest standards of integrity in managing social, ethical and environmental issues along its supply chain.
 We pride ourselves on the quality of our garments and products and work closely with our business partners to ensure not only are these standards being met, but that the process to achieve them meets our corporate and social obligations internationally.

-To achieve these goals, we require that our suppliers and partners commit to the principles and framework of our Supplier Code of Conduct.
+To achieve these goals, we require that our suppliers commit to the principles and framework of our Supplier Code of Conduct.
 All our suppliers are required to follow our Code, the terms of which form part of our business relationship with them.

-Our suppliers are required to extend the terms and content of the Code through their business and supply chain, including with secondary suppliers, subcontractors and all sources of labour.
-They may satisfy this requirement either by incorporating as a term of their own supplier arrangements an obligation of compliance either with our Code or a comparable code of conduct or practice that covers the terms of our Code, and an obligation to communicate this Code throughout the supply chain.
+You must extend the terms and content of the Code through your business and supply chain, including secondary suppliers, subcontractors and all sources of labour.
+You may satisfy this requirement either by incorporating as a term of your own supplier arrangements an obligation of compliance either with this Code or a comparable code of conduct or practice that covers the terms of this Code, and an obligation to communicate this Code throughout the supply chain.

 1. Business Integrity